dchandra1985/portfolio/_posts/2018-12-05-Classification using PCA.md

     [2.1974262  0.22910738 0.61746263 1.18424081 1.22630843]

-Eigen vectors are ordered using Eigen values to find out the Principal Components
+Eigen vectors are ordered using eigen values to find out the principal components

 ```python
 # Eigenvalue, Eigenvector sorted and reversed from high to low